-Negotiations with the likes of Accenture, Deloitte, EY, Capgemini, and PwC for strategic transformation initiatives are huge endeavors that can result in future headaches and unnecessary costs if not handled holistically and properly from the start.
-Ideally, companies can benefit significantly by securing a menu of financial structures such as fixed price, time and materials, time and materials not-to-exceed, etc., that program teams can tap into and apply to the various phases of their project depending upon what is most appropriate given the situation.
-However, obtaining multiple best-in-class financial structures at the Master Services Agreement (MSA) level is easier said than done and can be quite challenging.
+Negotiating with the likes of Accenture, Deloitte, and other major vendors for strategic transformation initiatives is a challenging task, and it can result in future headaches and unnecessary costs if not handled holistically from the start.
+Ideally, companies can benefit significantly by securing a menu of financial structures such as fixed price, time and materials, time and materials not-to-exceed, etc.

 Further, we recommend allocating the most meaningful payment percentage to the final milestone when allocating your milestone-based payments across the project.
 Establishing appropriate milestone-based payments that align with the work schedule and product will drive early accountability which has proven to be instrumental in setting the foundation for success and keeping transformation programs on track.

 - Establish a Clear Change Order Definition and Protection

 Companies must obtain a clear definition of what constitutes a change order.
 This entails definition and clarity around those situations that will incur additional costs or time, as well as those situations where the scope is reduced and a corresponding reduction in fees or time is applicable.

 Your ability to maintain this clear understanding is directly tied to how successful you were in obtaining transparency commitments from your consulting partner as outlined in the first term discussed above.

 At a minimum, your consulting partner should commit to absorbing any costs associated with errors and omissions made relative to their initial estimate, so long as those errors and omissions are not attributable to any inaccurate information provided by your company.